1758-07-08 - Battle of Carillon

 Description of Events

 Till noon, the French soldiers worked undisturbed.
 Then, volleys of musketry were heard from the forest in front.
-It was the British light troops driving in the French pickets.
+It was the British light troops driving in the French pickets and grenadiers.
 A cannon was fired as a signal to drop tools and form for battle.
-The French infantry lined the breastwork in a triple row, with the grenadiers behind them as a reserve, and the II./Berry watching the flanks and rear.
+The French infantry lined the breastwork in a triple row, with the grenadiers and pickets behind them as a reserve, and the III./Berry watching the flanks and rear.

 Meanwhile the British army had moved forward in 3 columns from its camp by the saw-mill.
 First came the rangers, the light infantry, and Bradstreet's armed boatmen, who, emerging into the open space, began a spattering fire.